Former England captain Houghton not in Euros squad

 Steph Houghton has not been included in England's 23-player squad for the women's Euros.

-Houghton, who captained England for eight years, has not played since January due to an Achilles injury.
+Houghton, who captained England for eight years, has not played since January because of an Achilles injury.

 The Manchester City defender has made 121 appearances for England including five major tournaments.